Friedrich Christian, Margrave of Meissen

 Albert Leopold Friedrich Christian Sylvester Anno Macarius, Prince of Saxony, Duke of Saxony, Margrave of Meissen (31 December 1893 – 9 August 1968) was the second son of Frederick Augustus III, the last reigning king of Saxony before the abolition of the monarchy in 1918.
 Upon his father's death in 1932, he became the head of the Royal House of Saxony.
 He was Captain à la suite in the Royal Bulgarian Infantry, and Grand Master of the Order of the Rue Crown, and also a Knight in the Order of the Black Eagle and Knight Grand Cross in the Sovereign Military Order of Malta.
-As head of the House of Wettin after 1932, he styled himself as Friedrich Christian, Margrave of Meissen.
+As head of the Albertine branch of the House of Wettin after 1932, he styled himself as Friedrich Christian, Margrave of Meissen.

 Life

 He was born in Dresden, as the second son of King Frederick Augustus III of Saxony and his wife Archduchess Luise, Princess of Tuscany.
+He was known as My Beloved Tia to his mother.
+As a small child, he once saw his aunt Mathilde stuff her plate and, shocked by her gluttony, exclaimed "Look Mamma, Aunt Mathilde has taken all the strawberries, see what a mess she's making!"
+His deaf grandfather then asked what Tia had said, and his mother lied for him.
+His parens divorced when he was nine years old, after the scandal of multiple extramarital affairs.
+His mother later wrote: I think that my son Tia possesses many of the characteristics of our family.
+He was a pretty child; now he is a very handsome youth, and he was, and is now, warm-hearted and affectionate.
+I am told that he greatly resembles my father in the days of his youth, and I am glad of it.

 Friedrich Christian was made a lieutenant in the 1st Royal Saxon Leib-Grenadier Regiment No. 100 at the age of 10, in accordance a family tradition of the House of Wettin.
 In 1913, he studied at the Military Academy in Dresden.
 During World War I, he served General Staff on the Western Front.
 He received several medals for bravery.
 He was very gifted linguistically and was sent on diplomatic missions to King Alfonso XIII of Spain, to Sultan Mehmed V of Turkey and to Emperor Charles I of Austria.

 In 1918, Friedrich Christian was one of several candidates to the prospective Kingdom of Lithuania.
 On 13 November of that year, his father abdicated following the German Empire's defeat in the World War I. Friedrich Christian led the Saxon army home from Belgium and France to Germany, where they demobilized in Fulda.